 The process of learning to really fly seems magical, the results superhuman.
 While soaring above the clouds is living a great dream of mankind, it is what we do.
 Clouds and mountains are still clouds and mountains.
 There are no tricks to being a pilot, just flying in the moment right now.
 Nothing special.

 It can seem like there must be some clever trick to being an awesome pilot.
 Some secret power that turns mere man into piloting legend.
-Some people say that Chuck Yeager, the man who defined ‘the Right Stuff' of test piloting, became an ace in combat because he had good eyes.
+Some people say that Chuck Yeager, the man who defined ‘The Right Stuff’ of test piloting, became an ace in combat because he had good eyes.
 He’s a natural good stick they say.
-You might hear he got lucky.
+In a 1985 speech he said he saw himself as “just a lucky kid who caught the right ride.”
+But it wasn’t luck.
 If you read more about Chuck, or if you get to know some other expert pilots, or maybe if you are even fortunate enough to fly with a master pilot, then you will eventually figure out that there is no special trick.
 It is not all luck or natural ability.

 Chuck does have good eyes, and he sure does have some natural ability, and yes, anybody who flew fighters in WWII and lived has some element of luck with them.
 But master pilots have thought a lot about flying.
 They have thoroughly trained themselves.
 And they just fly right.

 Consider some of these quotes I’ve collected over the years from the first man to fly past Mach 1 and live to tell about it, a double ace in WWII (including downing a German jet) and later head of the United States Air Force Aerospace Research Pilots School, a man who also went over Mach 2 and got to fly an F-15 supersonic 50 years after first breaking the sound barrier, Brigadier General Charles Elwood Yeager.
 The swaggering right-stuff best-of-the-best, 'Chuck' Yeager: